bfops/Game2D/README.markdown

 # Building

-First, configure the project with

-    cabal configure

-If there are unsatisfied dependencies, run `cabal install [dependency ..]` for each one.
-When the project has been successfully configured, it can be built with
+When the environment has been successfully set up, the project can be built with

     scripts/build.sh